+ How To Add This Control To Your Project (Click to Expand)

 2. Back Button

-This button moves the user interface back one interface window (until the root interface is reached).
+This button moves the user interface to one window (until the root interface is reached).
 This button only works if you have multiple user interface skills added.
-To move to a second interface you can have a button activate this script: ShowControl("User Interface 2").
+To move to a second interface, you can have a button activate this script: ShowControl("User Interface 2").

 3. Camera Display

-This display streams the live camera image that is configured in your ARC project.
-With the settings on the right-hand side, you can change the dimensions of the display, and select which camera skill you would like to get the camera images from (default is the first camera skill you added).
+This display streams the live camera image configured in your ARC project.
+With the settings on the right-hand side, you can change the dimensions of the display and select which camera skill you would like to get the camera images from (default is the first camera skill you added).

 4. Forward Button

 This button activates the forward direction of a movement panel in your ARC project.
-With the settings on the right-hand side, you can change the dimensions of the button, add a script, and customize the running/stopped images.
+With the settings on the right-hand side, you can change the button's dimensions, add a script, and customize the running/stopped images.

 5. Right Button

 This button activates the right direction of a movement panel in your ARC project.
-With the settings on the right-hand side, you can change the dimensions of the button, add a script, and customize the running/stopped images.
+With the settings on the right-hand side, you can change the button's dimensions, add a script, and customize the running/stopped images.

 6. Reverse Button

 This button activates the reverse direction of a movement panel in your ARC project.
-With the settings on the right-hand side, you can change the dimensions of the button, add a script, and customize the running/stopped images.
+With the settings on the right-hand side, you can change the button's dimensions, add a script, and customize the running/stopped images.

 7. Left Button

 This button activates the left direction of a movement panel in your ARC project.
-With the settings on the right-hand side, you can change the dimensions of the button, add a script, and customize the running/stopped images.
+With the settings on the right-hand side, you can change the button's dimensions, add a script, and customize the running/stopped images.

 8. Stop Button

 This button stops the motion of a movement panel in your ARC project.
-With the settings on the right-hand side, you can change the dimensions of the button, add a script, and customize the running/stopped images.
+With the settings on the right-hand side, you can change the button's dimensions, add a script, and customize the running/stopped images.

 9. CPU Temp Display